 Naira Chobanyan, MD, PhD, ScD

-Dr. Chobanyan received her MD degree with highest honors designation from Yerevan State Medical University in Armenia, her PhD in Oncology from Moscow Medical Academy, and her Doctor of Medical Sciences degree from All-Union Cancer Research Center from the Academy of Medical Sciences in Moscow.
+Dr. Chobanyan is a Professor of Clinical Medicine at AUC.
+She received her MD degree with highest honors designation from Yerevan State Medical University in Armenia, her PhD in Oncology from Moscow Medical Academy, and her Doctor of Medical Sciences degree from All-Union Cancer Research Center from the Academy of Medical Sciences in Moscow.
 The latter most degree was bestowed after completing pioneering research which identified hyperandrogenemia in young breast cancer patients under the age of 35.
 In addition to her research, she has more than 50 publications with many in the US National Library of Medicine.

 She has more than 20 years of practice experience including surgical oncology, medical oncology, diagnostic and internal medicine in Europe.
 Dr. Chobanyan’s pursuit of excellence is also evident in receiving her ECFMG certification, and completion of a Fellowship in Clinical Oncology at the University of Colorado Health Sciences Center.